Roland Müller: Switzerland stint

-On 16 July 2013, he joined Swiss club Servette FC, signing a one-year deal with an option for two more years.
+On 16 July 2013, he joined Swiss club Servette, signing a one-year deal with an option for two more years.

 Sometime in 2016, Müller was loaned to Étoile Carouge of the Swiss league, 1.
 Liga Promotion.
-On June 11, 2016, Ceres F.C. of the United Football League announced that Muller will be joining the club.
-He is set to be included in the squad during the transfer window from July 18–31 at the end of the first round of the double-round robin league.
+On 11 June 2016 Ceres F.C. of the United Football League announced that Muller will be joining the club.
+He is set to be included in the squad during the transfer window from 18 to 31 July at the end of the first round of the double-round robin league.
 His contract with Étoile Carouge was scheduled to be terminated by the end of June.

-Ceres-Negros in the Philippines
+Return to the Philippines

 Ceres F.C. which then plays in the United Football League signed Müller mid-season of the 2016 edition of the league after the goalkeeper had stint with Etoile Carouge on loan.

-He remained with Ceres when it joined the Philippines Football League, as Ceres-Negros F.C. in 2017.
-However he announced he took a leave from Ceres-Negros on December 21, 2017, after helping the club win the league title and revealed that he has earlier informed his club as early as June that he would be leaving the club after the inaugural season ended.
+He remained with Ceres when they joined the Philippines Football League, as Ceres-Negros F.C. in 2017.
+However he announced he took a leave from Ceres-Negros on 21 December 2017, after helping the club win the league title and revealed that he has earlier informed his club as early as June that he would be leaving the club after the inaugural season ended.
 He stated through social media that he made the decision to give more attention to his pregnant wife.
 He returned to club duty in July 2018.

 International career

 Towards the end of August 2011, Müller went to the Philippines and joined the national team's training ahead of the 2011 Long Teng Cup.
 He was eventually named in the final 20-man squad for the tournament and the provisional Philippines under-23 squad for the 2011 Southeast Asian Games.
 He made his debut for the Philippine U23 national team at the Southeast Asia-wide regional games and later for the senior squad at the 2011 Long Teng Cup.

 In 2013, he was included in the Philippines squad for the 2014 AFC Challenge Cup qualification campaign.
 In both matches he was chosen to start ahead of Neil Etheridge and did not concede a single goal, helping the Philippines to qualify for the 2014 AFC Challenge Cup.

-On March 22, 2017, he announced his retirement from the Philippine national team to spend more time with his family.
+On 22 March 2017 he announced his retirement from the Philippine national team to spend more time with his family.
 He made 22 international caps for the Philippines often serving as an alternate goalkeeper to Neil Etheridge.
 He was originally listed in the 23-man Philippine squad which was set to play a friendly against Malaysia the following the day, which was the national team's first full international match in 2017.